Yerkhatt/Avtosmotr/README.md

-Model classifies images of cars into real or fake
+Model classifies images of cars into real or fake to help Kazakhstan's electronic portal EGOV idetify photoshops and incorrect photos.

 Link to the dataset (orginal + augmented images to balance the dataset): https://www.kaggle.com/datasets/erkhatkalkabay/datasaur-techosmotr